4 Days in Oaxaca Itinerary: 25+ Best Things To Do

 Day 4: Explore historic Monte Albán

 Mexico is famous for corn and Itanoni is the place to go to imbibe this grain in many forms.
 Every dish on the menu of this gorgeous little restaurant is made from maíz, and it’s popular with tourists and locals alike.
-You must, must try the tascalate, a delicious corn and chocolate drink (get it con leche), and the tamales, tetelas and… ok, just get one of everything.
+You must, must try the tascalate, a delicious corn and chocolate drink (get it con leche, with milk), and the tamales, tetelas and… ok, just get one of everything.
 It’s all SO.
 GOOD.

 As soon as you’ve finished breakfast, head out to Monte Albán so you can be out there before the crowds descend and the sun rises too high.
 This pre-Columbian site will have you scratching your head in wonder as you ponder how it was built centuries ago when people didn’t have modern-day tools.